 And then she was hit with an epiphany,

-“What if Brad Pitt should leave Angelina and show a decided interest in moi?”
+“What if Chris Hemsworth were to suddenly show a decided interest in moi?”

-“Well, Brad will be the only man in my life then.”
+“Well, then Chris will be the only man in my life.”
 She smiled to herself, happy in her dream, “Otherwise, it’ll just be Bartholomew… and Tom, and Dick, and Harry.
-Okay… and Brad too, who I’ll never forget, should he change his mind and fall for me—BIG TIME!”
+Okay… and Chris too, who I’ll never forget should he change his mind and fall for me—BIG TIME!”

-She was satisfied, that at least she would have outs in case it didn’t work out with, Brad.
+Still, she was satisfied that at least she’d have some outs in case it didn’t work out with, Chris.

 Meanwhile, Harry was wrestling with a whole different issue.
 That of… Bartholomew.
 “It’s not possible!” he thought.
-“She wasn’t pregnant, and we never even had sex!”
-Harry exclaimed, to no one in particular, just those of you reading this.
-“It has to be an immaculate conception!
-Only possible explanation.” he concluded.
+“She wasn’t pregnant and we never had sex!”
+Harry exclaimed, to those reading this masterpiece.

 CHAPTER THREE: Act Two!

 And Bartholomew did.
-In shock from being evicted from his tiny apartment, and by total strangers who were not midwives—or from the Department of Health—he had been scarred by the experience. (poor tyke)
+In shock from being evicted from his tiny apartment by total strangers who were not midwives—and the Department of Health—Bartholomew became scarred by the experience—poor tyke.

 “It was probably the forceps.” he thought to himself.
 “After all, who uses forceps anymore?”
 His thoughts were very evolved for a two-year old.

-Anyway, the last two years left him with a terrible diaper rash, so he was quite irritated.
+Anyway, the last two years had left him with a terrible diaper rash—and quite irritated.

-He swore revenge on the two people responsible for his eviction—especially since they gave him no written notice.
-He’d unleash an act of revenge, so diabolical, that even other parents of the world would suffer.
-He plotted to do the unthinkable.
+He swore revenge on the two people responsible for the eviction—especially since they gave him no written notice.
+He’d unleash an act of revenge, so diabolical, that other parents of the world would suffer too.
+So, he plotted to do the unthinkable.

 CHAPTER FOUR: A Colorful Narrative… In Black And White

-People are not used to flying backwards.
-Say nothing of flying at all—especially while not in an airplane.
-Meanwhile, the other night owls (real ones), were getting quite a hoot out of watching people frantically flapping their arms about in an effort to stay afloat in the gusty winds.
+A swift gale caused night owls to fly backwards—people out late, are not usually able to fly backwards—this, while actual night owls were getting a hoot out of watching the people frantically flapping their arms about in an effort to stay aloft.

-Of course, none of this descriptive narrative has anything at all to do with our story.
-But it had to go someplace—as every story has them.
-So I thought it better to put the colorful narrative all in one chapter.
+Of course, none of this descriptive narrative has anything at all to do with our story—but I had to put it somewhere.
+So, I thought it better to put this colorful narrative all in one chapter.

-CHAPTER FIVE: All The Dramatic Moments You Missed While Reading The Colorful Narrative In Chapter Four
+CHAPTER FIVE: All The Dramatic Moments You Missed While Reading My Colorful Narrative In Chapter Four

-There was the exciting plane crash into the Vatican.
-You’ll have to take my word for it, it was action packed!
+There was an exciting plane crash into the Vatican.
+Take my word for it, it was action packed!

-The Pope has to pull out his pearl handle gun from his shoulder holster—which the papacy is allowed to use in extreme emergencies—and then shoot it out with a bunch of clowns from a traveling Circus.
+Then the Pope pulled a pearl handle gun out from his shoulder holster—which the papacy is allowed to use, but only in extreme emergencies—and shot it out with a bunch of clowns from a traveling Circus.

 Then there was that thrilling fight to the death atop Mt.
 Everest with a Sherpa—who was not actually a Sherpa at all, but a llama assassin… in disguise!

-Which, as it turns out, wasn’t very important after all.
+Which, as it turns out, wasn’t actually important to the story after all.

-And finally the enchanting conclusion.
-Where, in the “Magical Town of Bakersfield” Bartholomew suddenly breaks into song, with the entire town, who sing the title tune with him—which, by the way, none of them bothered to rehearse—revealing who it was that slept with his mother.
-And it isn’t who you thought it was, either.
-It was…
+And finally, there was the enchanting conclusion where in the “Magical Town of Bakersfield” Bartholomew suddenly breaks into song with the entire town joining in to sing the title tune with him—and none of them even bothered to rehearse—where it’s revealed, who it was that slept with his mother… Sally.

-BACK FLAP—Paul is a best selling author who is also a (delusional) successful writer of children’s books which include, “The Marshmallow Man Is A Hard-Hearted Fellow” and “Grow-Up You Cry-Baby And Learn To Use 2-Many Hyphens Because 3 Too Many Hyphens Makes No Sense At All!”
+BACK FLAP—Paul is a best selling author who is also a (delusional) successful writer of children’s books which include, “The Marshmallow Man Is A Hard-Hearted Fellow” and the now classic, “Grow-Up You Cry-Baby And Learn To Use Two Many Hyphens—Because Three Too Many Hyphens Makes No Sense At All!”